ProstateBRP/mrigtlbridge/README.md

 MR IGTL Bridge
 ==============
 Python OpenIGTLink Bridge module for Real-Time Interactive MRI.
-The goal of this bridge module is to provide a vender-neutral real-time interactive MRI inteface for surgical navigation software, such as [3D Slicer](https://www.slicer.org/).
+The goal of this bridge module is to provide a vendor-neutral real-time interactive MRI interface for surgical navigation software, such as [3D Slicer](https://www.slicer.org/).
 To achieve this goal, the bridge has two network communication interfaces, including open client interface and proprietary scanner interface.

 This repository only provides a platform-independent interface to OpenIGTLink clients.
-Platform-dependent widget and listner must be provided to connect the bridge to an actual MRI scanner.
+Platform-dependent widget and listener must be provided to connect the bridge to an actual MRI scanner.

-Squence Diagram
+Sequence Diagram
 ---------------

 ```mermaid